Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes: Extended Benefits in Real-world Applications

 \subsection{Alleviating the Burden of Saving Checkpoints}

 The trajectory of LLM fine-tuning does not always proceed in the desired direction.
-Sometimes, fine-tuning might get stuck in a local optimum or a worse region, or even be attacked by malicious clients through techniques such as backdoor attack \cite{zhang2023flip}.
+At times, fine-tuning may become trapped in a local optimum or an unfavorable region, or even be jeopardized by malicious attacks.
+Thus, multiple snapshots of LLMs often need to be stored during the fine-tuning of LLMs.
 Besides, saving checkpoints may also contribute to snapshot ensemble \cite{huang2016snapshot}.
-Thus, multiple snapshots of LLMs often need to be stored during the fine-tuning of LLMs, which incurs a huge storage overhead.
-However, with \app and \apppro, only the snapshots of accumulated scalar gradients need to be stored for rolling back of models, each of which is an array containing $2K$ scalars.
-Thus, it significantly reduces the storage consumption for model snapshots.
+Snapshot saving of LLMs may incur a huge storage overhead.
+However, with \app and \apppro, only the snapshots of accumulated scalar gradients need to be preserved for the potential rollback of models, each of which is an array containing $2K$ scalars.
+Therefore, it significantly reduces the storage consumption for model snapshots.